 See the Statue of Liberty & Visit Ellis Island

 You'll undoubtedly be sharing the experience with throngs of other tourists, but navigating the lines and crowds is well worth it for the chance to gaze upon the modern-day colossus that is the Statue of Liberty.
-A symbol of American democracy – and onetime beacon of hope and promise for immigrants arriving to U.S. shores by boat via New York Harbor – is indeed, still today, an inspiring sight to behold.
+A symbol of American democracy—and a one-time beacon of hope and promise for immigrants arriving at U.S. shores by boat via New York Harbor—is indeed, still today, an inspiring sight to behold.
 Dating to 1886 (as a gift from France to the American people), the monumental 151-foot-high sculpture (sculpted by Frédéric Bartholdi and engineered by Gustave Eiffel) sits atop a pedestal out on Liberty Island, which guests reach via Statue Cruises ferry service from Battery Park in Downtown Manhattan.
-Just be sure to plan ahead, since access to the statue's pedestal or interior (including its crown) can be arranged with advance reservations only.
+Just be sure to plan ahead, since access to the statue's pedestal or interior (including its crown) can be arranged with reservations only.